BKasin/club-websystem/README.md

 ## Ongoing work

 Since the database model can change from time to time, we include the migrations file in the repo.
-Each time you run `git pull`, you should use the migrations to update your copy of the database, instead of simply overwriting your database with the copy in the repo.
+If you would rather keep your copy of the database, and simply use migrations to update it, do this as your `git pull`

-Run these commands after each `git pull`:
+    mv db.sqlite3 ~/tmp/
+    git pull
+    mv ~/tmp/db.sqlite3 ./

-    python manage.py makemigrations
+    python manage.py showmigrations
     python manage.py migrate
+    python manage.py collectstatic

+But if you want to replace your database with the version from the repo, do this instead:

+    rm db.sqlite3
+    git pull
     python manage.py collectstatic

 # Temporary development passwords